dotnet/docs/docs/architecture/cloud-native/communication-patterns.md

 The book [.NET Microservices: Architecture for Containerized .NET Applications](https://docs.microsoft.com/dotnet/standard/microservices-architecture/) provides an in-depth coverage of communication patterns for microservice applications.
 In this chapter, we provide a high-level overview of these patterns along with implementation options available in the Azure cloud.

 In this chapter, we'll first address communication between front-end applications and back-end microservices and then to microservice-to-microservice communication.
+We'll see how the Azure cloud provides a variety of *backing services* to support cloud-native communication.

 >[!div class="step-by-step"]
 >[Previous](other-deployment-options.md)